SheilaBirgen/ip-week3/Readme.md

 https://sheilabirgen.github.io/ip-week3/
 ## BDD

-On visiting the website the home page displays a form which has a brief introduction on the Akan naming.You'll be required to enter your birth details and your gender in order to know your Akan name and the day you were born.
+On visiting the website the home page displays an image of Delani Studio,then about Delano studio which describes briefly who they are and the services we offer at Delani.You can have a look at what we have created at some of them.At the end there is a form you can give an opinion or a suggestion about the website.

 ## Technologies used